AndreaGrandieri/FondamentiHCI/it/Compito_1_-_Individuazione_dei_bisogni.md

 layout: default

 # Page title.
 If omitted, the page will not be included in the navbar.
-title: COMPITO 1 – INDIVIDUAZIONE DEI BISOGNI
+title: Compito 1 - Individuazione dei bisogni

 #################################################################

 # Specifies the order of the current page from the point of view of the navbar.
 Can have repetition in the numbers, for parent-child hierarchies.
-nav_order: 5
+nav_order: 1

 # Let exclude the page from the navbar
 nav_exclude: false